ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 ### Validation

 The validation is done using the [vuelidate library](https://github.com/monterail/vuelidate) and the usage is pretty straight forward.
 The entity **Operation** is a good example to understand how the custom validation is done with **vuelidate**.
-The `OperationUpdate` component contains the validations options, see below:
+The `OperationUpdate` component contains the validations options as you can see below:

 ```javascript
 const validations: any = {